UMN-Kernel-Object/ukoos/doc/getting-started/windows.md

 Install [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/).
 Download it, run the installer and follow any installation prompts.

-Open Docker Desktop nd verify these settings (you can skip the account page if you'd like):
+Open Docker Desktop and verify these settings (you can skip the account page if you'd like):

 - Settings -> verify 'Use the WSL 2 based engine' is checked.